algosup/2023-2024-project-4-sportshield-team-2/Documents/Functional/functionalSpecifications.md

 }
 ```

-We will probably add some usefull information like batterie level (in percent), which you can use or not in your API [[2]](#glossary-2)
+We will probably add some useful information like battery level (in percent), which you can use or not in your API [[2]](#glossary-2)

 ### Security

-We can update the internal program by pluging in on the charging port, which can lead to invalid data targets, wrong informations or even more, the disabling of the device or the installation of a malware.
+We can update the internal program by plugging it into the charging port, which can lead to invalid data targets, wrong information or even more, the disabling of the device or the installation of malware.

 ## Risks and assumptions